6 Things To Consider When Using Open Source Data

 • Referencing and sourcing of collected data

 Crucial tip: IA can drive data handling but human input is still required for ethical, informed decisions.
-IA tools augment rather than replace human decision-making by directing analysts to relevant information and connections, and freeing them up to focus on more valuable tasks.
+IA tools augment rather than replace human decision-making by directing analysts to relevant information and connections, freeing them up to focus on more valuable tasks.

 Component # 5: Remain secure and anonymous